This essay is Part 1 of a three-part series on socialism:

 Even in the purest realistic theory, the result of socialism is poverty and stagnation, not prosperity and progress.
 The main engine for the creation of productive, steady-wage jobs, where there were none before, is the self-interested pursuit of profit by entrepreneurs.
 A mostly disinterested and uninformed collection of voters are going to be much less effective at creating productive jobs.
 Socialism is a recipe for poverty.

-Dramatic innovations that push technology forward almost always come from individuals–or small collections of individuals–that disagree strongly with the way things are currently done in their field.
+Dramatic innovations that push technology forward almost always come from individuals–or small collections of individuals–who disagree strongly with the way things are currently done in their field.
 Under socialism, the majority view always wins by design: The majority decision has the force of law to prevent the minority from taking action, wherever that action would involve producing anything with wage workers.
 Socialism is a recipe for stagnation.

 The role of “private” property rights in human life is the same as that of “personal” property rights: to enable individuals to improve their own lives through production, free from physical attack or interference by other people.
 All proper property rights protect individuals’ ability to earn wealth through their own productive effort.
 This includes Jill, just as much as it includes the weavers at her workshop.
 People do not lose the right to what they have created, just because they use it for productive purposes or hire workers to use it.
 So the distinction between “personal” and “private” property is entirely senseless.